Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/README.md

 1. Download Kali Linux from the official website: Kali Linux Download.
 Click on Installer images
    ![Kali Linux Home Lab Setup](https://github.com/Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/blob/main/KaliHome.PNG?raw=true)

-o	Choose the appropriate version (either 32-bit or 64-bit) depending on your system architecture.
+ • Choose the appropriate version (either 32-bit or 64-bit) depending on your system architecture.
 ![Kali Linux Download Setup](https://github.com/Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/blob/main/KaliDownload.PNG?raw=true)

 2. Create a New Virtual Machine in VirtualBox:

    •	Open VirtualBox, click on the shortcut on your desktop screen
   	![VirtualBox Desktop Setup](https://github.com/Kesmondlw79/Cybersecurity-Home-Lab-for-Beginners/blob/main/VBdesktop.PNG?raw=true)

-  	 click “New,” and name your VM (e.g., “Kali Linux”).
+  •  Click “New,” and name your VM (e.g., “Kali Linux”)

    •	Set the operating system to "Linux" and version to "Debian (64-bit)."
    •  Assign memory (RAM)—I started with 2GB, but you can adjust it depending on your system's capacity.